 Days before the one-year anniversary of his win, Trump was tweeting about the Democratic primary the same way he did months earlier, when he was trying to court disgruntled Sanders supporters to his side.

 “Bernie Sanders supporters have every right to be apoplectic of the complete theft of the Dem primary by Crooked Hillary!”
-Trump tweeted Friday, reprising his nickname for Clinton.
+Trump tweeted on November 3, reprising his nickname for Clinton.

 It’s a tweet that would make the average user look twice to check what date it was really sent, as it looked nearly identical to his tweets from 2016 commenting on the Democratic primary.

 Aside from focusing on the Democratic primary, Trump’s other favorite pastime is calling for Clinton to be investigated and prosecuted whenever bad news emerges about he and his own administration’s behavior.